 Average Tuition: $8,575/yr

 Youngstown State University represents another worthy option for residents of the eastern half of the country who don’t want to travel far from home to go to college.
 Located practically on the border between Ohio and Pennsylvania, Youngstown is an active (but not overwhelming) city and an ideal setting for college students taking their first steps out into the “real world.”
 As for the school itself, YSU is a “comprehensive research university” that boasts a repertoire of well over 100 bachelor’s degrees in everything from Advertising and Public Relations to Telecommunication Studies.
 Plus, it awards millions of dollars in scholarship aid each year to bring down the cost of its already affordable college tuition.

 7. Southwest Minnesota State University

-Head further up north and you’ll find another source of the some of the cheapest bachelor’s degrees in the country.
-Located in the small town of Marshall, Southwest Minnesota State University is a mid-size public institution and a smart choice for locals and out-of-staters alike.
+Head further up north, and you’ll find another source of the some of the cheapest bachelor’s degrees in the country.
+Located in the small town of Marshall, Southwest Minnesota State University is a mid-sized public institution and a smart choice for locals and out-of-staters alike.
 The school provides a solid list of majors that covers all the standard liberal arts disciplines, plus a few career-oriented options (examples include Agricultural Communications and Leadership, Justice Administration, and Medical Laboratory Science).
 SMSU also prides itself on its civic and community engagement and encourages students to participate in local service opportunities through a program called “Mustangs Volunteer.”

 Average Tuition: $8,347/yr